CyberBotX/in_xsf/README.txt

                       for the original implementation).
-                    - Corrected clamping issue which caused some clipping-like effects.
+                    - Corrected clamping issue which caused some clipping-like effects. v1.8.1 - 2014-06-17 - Reverted Sinc interpolation back to the Lanczos window.

 This is a Winamp plugin to play NCSF files.
 NCSF is a PSF-style music format that uses SDAT files from Nintendo DS ROMs as it's "program".